 Does anyone else make Lichtenberg figures?

 of our very creative friends, Colleen Kobe and Todd Johnson, also make

-artistic sculptures and help us to expand process boundaries.
+artistic sculptures from time to time and help us expand processing boundaries.
 You can

 see some of their stunning work on our Eye Candy page and on their web pages at Hi Tech Art and Deviant Art.
 We are not aware of any other suppliers currently making and offering acrylic Lichtenberg figures to the public.

 been making these since 2004 and we haven't lost any volunteers thus

 far.
 However, accidental multi-million volt shocks from larger specimens

 can be painful.
 The discharge is so quick and powerful that it feels

 more like being physically struck than an electrical shock.
 A few years